The gauge on the left indicates bull or bear market status, and the one on the right reflects stock market valuation levels.

 Stock Pricing

-Stock pricing eased slightly to 97.32 percent, compared to a low of 95.04 percent in April and a high of 97.79 percent in February.
-The extreme reading warns that stocks are at risk of a significant drawdown.
+Stock pricing increased slightly to 97.97, close to the high of 97.98 percent from two weeks ago, and well above the April low of 95.04 percent.
+The extreme reading warns that stocks are at long-term risk of a significant drawdown.

 We use z-scores to measure each indicator’s current position relative to its history, with the result expressed in standard deviations from the mean.
 We then calculate an average for the five readings and convert that to a percentile.
 The higher that stock market pricing is relative to its historical mean, the greater the risk of a sharp drawdown.